wagner2010/gsoc/templates/ideas-page.md

 #### Technical Details
 The student would complete a GridSearch Visualizer (includes finalizing the color plot) that was created in a prior issue (https://github.com/DistrictDataLabs/yellowbrick/pull/261).
 More examples and information can be    For more information on this project, please reference this issue (https://github.com/DistrictDataLabs/yellowbrick/issues/308).

-###  Idea Title
+# Pipeline-support

-Allow model visualizer to Wrap Pipeline objects
+###  Allow model visualizer to Wrap Pipeline objects
 #### Abstract

 The student would work to modify the ModelVisualizer